 These local platforms developed to cater uniquely for the Chinese consumer, they do provide a powerful infrastructure for tapping into very active communities.
 It’s important to understand how relevant communities and consumers behave on Chinese platforms to influence your decision on market positioning.

 The Chinese Buy Brands

 The Chinese are obsessed with branding, they don’t buy products, they buy brands.
-This is a society fixated with the notion of ‘face’, that is how you are perceived by your peers.
-The most typical way of expressing ‘face’ is through what you purchase, in a consumer led society you need to tap into this relatively new-found desire for individual expression when it comes to branding.
+This is a society fixated on the notion of ‘face’, that is how you are perceived by your peers.
+The most typical way of expressing ‘face’ is through what you purchase, in a consumer-led society you need to tap into this relatively new-found desire for individual expression when it comes to branding.

 A big plus is that ‘international’ products are often a byword for quality in China, this is a market often associated with fakes so carving your niche as a quality foreign brand can certainly pay dividends in the long run.

 Increase Your Visibility on Baidu (China’s Google)